-Endurance training, by nature of it’s name, is undertaken in the pursuit of improving the amount of time you can continue to perform an activity: whether that be for a specific sport, event, or for your general health.
-In endurance training the primary energy system being used is the aerobic energy system, as opposed to the alactic and anaerobic.
+In endurance training, the primary energy system being used is the aerobic energy system, as opposed to the alactic and anaerobic.
 Aerobic systems are applied to any form of exercise that is over 3 minutes or 'submaximal training'.
 When endurance training, it’s your aerobic system doing all of the hard work, using glycogen and lipids (carbohydrates and fats) for fuel.

 Like any type of training, there are three key elements to an endurance athlete’s training program: training, supplementation, and nutrition.
-However, these are not placed in order of important, training and nutrition are the forefront with supplementation being there to aid your progress.
+However, these are not placed in order of importance.
+Training and nutrition should be at the forefront, with supplementation being there to aid your progress.
 With all of this in mind here is a guide on how to best prepare your body when training for endurance.

-Due to the volume of training, it is absolutely essential that endurance athletes pay particular attention to their nutrition and supplementation regimes: in particular their pre training consumptions.
-Intra training nutrient consumption is closely linked to optimal performance due to various factors such as timing, personal sensitivity levels, type of activity.
+Due to the volume of training, it is absolutely essential that endurance athletes pay particular attention to their nutrition and supplementation regimes: in particular their pre-training consumption.
+Intra-training nutrient consumption is closely linked to optimal performance due to various factors such as timing, personal sensitivity levels, type of activity.
 Within endurance training, it is suggested to consume the following supplements circa 30/60 Minutes prior.

 Endurance training is no different from any sport or activity- balance and moderation is key.
 The essential parts to any diet are calculated calories, proteins, carbohydrates, fats, fibre and micronutrients.

-Protein is an essential parts of a balanced diet, and is especially important for endurance athletes.
-Protein aids muscle growth and recovery, essential for those training for endurance, as it allows the body to recovery and rebuild after strenuous activity.
-To optimise protein, it's suggested that at minimum, everyone should consume their body weight (pounds), in grams of protein everyday.
-Example, a 190 pound male will consume 190 grams of protein everyday.
-This can vary and be increased depending on activity leave.
+Protein is an essential part of a balanced diet and is especially important for endurance athletes.
+Protein aids muscle growth and recovery, essential for those training for endurance, as it allows the body to recover and rebuild after strenuous activity.
+To optimise protein, it's suggested that at minimum, everyone should consume their body weight (pounds), in grams of protein every day.
+Example, a 190-pound male will consume 190 grams of protein every day.
+This can vary and be increased depending on activity.
 Great sources of protein include chicken, turkey, fish, eggs, tuna, whey.